muellan/metacache/README.md

 ## Installation Instructions

 #### Requirements
-MetaCache itself should compile on any platform for which a C++11 conforming compiler is available.
+MetaCache itself should compile on any platform with a C++11 conforming compiler.

 The helper scripts (for downloading genomes, taxonomy etc.) however require the Bash shell to run.
 So on Windows you need a working bash executable, for example "Git Bash" which comes with git for Windows as well as some common GNU utilities like 'awk' and 'wget'.

 There are no dependencies on third party libraries.
 Compilation was successfully tested on the following platforms: